-This article of the American Landmarks series scrutinizes the most famous landmarks in Utah.
+This article from the American Landmarks series scrutinizes the most famous landmarks in Utah.
 From the world-famous great salt lake and the Bonneville salt flats to the National parks, Utah has abundant natural wonders and a few impressive human-made landmarks.
 As usual in these posts, we invited a few fellow bloggers to share some of their favorite Utah landmarks.

 The Mormons and the snow are some of the numerous things Utah is famous for.
 Yet, the landmarks in Utah are majestic and contribute significantly to Utah’s reputation as a prime outdoor destination in America.
 If you love outdoor travel, visiting Utah will surprise you with its distinct and majestic views.